fedepaol/hugoblog/content/posts/contributing_to_oss.md

 This is exactly the reason why we put "good first issue" labels.

-**Remember that a new contributor is really appreciated, and the maintainers will do their best to keep you happy**.

 Just step in, say hi and let things happen.
+People (even the "rockstar" ones) are happy to help when new contributors approach.

 ## What do you get back

 Contributing to a project can drain a lot of energy.
-Now that I have kids, I find it exremely difficult to find the time to do some contributions.
+Now that I have kids, I find it exremely difficult to find the time to do some contributions but still, I keep trying.

-On the other hand, there a lot of you'll get back.

 ### You will learn a lot